soumilshah1995/Project-Using-Apache-Hudi-Deltastreamer-and-AWS-DMS-Hands-on-Lab/README.md

 ```

-### Step 3:  Create a DMS Replication Instance as shown in video 3
+### Step 3:  Create a DMS Replication Instance as shown in video 3 and create S3 bucket and iAM roles refer video part 3